atbcb/ICTTestingBaseline/docs/03FocusOrder.md

 ## Limitations, Assumptions, or Exceptions
 * Focus may be moved to a control either via the keyboard (e.g. tabbing to a control) or the mouse (e.g. clicking on a text field).
 Moving the mouse over a control does not move the focus unless scripting implements this behavior.
+* While it is common and a best practice for some, Focus Order is not required to move left to right, top to bottom.
 * Without exception, focus must shift to modal dialog boxes and remain within the dialog box until the box is closed by the user.
 * Assistive technology will process aria live regions without a focus shift.
 Live regions that do not contain interactive content do not require a focus shift and would not be included in this test.
 * For some types of controls, clicking a control may also activate the control (e.g. button), which may, in turn, initiate a change in context.
 Controls that are clearly intended to initiate a change in context do not fail under this test.
 * This test evaluates 3.2.1 On Focus using only the keyboard to avoid unintentional activation of controls with a mouse.
-* [Change of context](https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-receive-focus.html#context-changedef) is defined as: major changes in the content of the Web page or software screen that, if made without user awareness, can disorient users who are not able to view the entire page/screen simultaneously.
+* [Change of context](https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-receive-focus.html#context-changedef) is defined as: major changes in the content that, if made without user awareness, can disorient users who are not able to view the entire page simultaneously.
 Changes in context include changes of:
     1. User agent
     2. Viewport
     3. Focus
-    4. Content that changes the meaning of the Web page or sowftware screen
+    4. Content that changes the meaning of the page

 * **Note:** A change of content is not always a change of context.
 Changes in content, such as an expanding outline, dynamic menu, or a tab control do not necessarily change the context, unless they also change one of the above (e.g., focus).
-* On Focus context change examples: Opening a new window, moving focus to a different component, going to a new page or software window (including anything that would look to a user as if they had moved to a new page/screen) or significantly re-arranging the content of a page/screen are examples of changes of context.
+* On Focus context change examples: Opening a new window, moving focus to a different component, going to a new page or window (including anything that would look to a user as if they had moved to a new page) or significantly re-arranging the content of a page/screen are examples of changes of context.
 (Above definition from [Understanding SC 3.2.1 On Focus](https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-receive-focus.html))

 ## Test Procedure for SC 2.4.3 Focus Order
 ### Identify Content
-Keyboard accessible interface components (links, form fields, drop down menus, show/hide content, tree views, pop ups/light boxes, frames, iframes, etc.).
+Keyboard accessible interface components (links, form fields, drop down menus, show/hide content, tree views, pop ups/light boxes, frames, iframes, etc.) that have a meaningful sequence of navigation.

 ### Test Instructions
 1. Use the keyboard to navigate through interface components.